0hlov3/0hlov3.github.io/content/Resume.md

 ### Senior DevOps Engineer
 **May 2020 – Present**

-As a Senior DevOps Engineer at, I design, implement, and maintain scalable and secure infrastructure solutions.
+As a Senior DevOps Engineer, I design, implement, and maintain scalable and secure infrastructure solutions.
 My role focuses on containerization, cloud technologies, and DevOps practices to deliver innovative solutions for both on-premises and cloud-native environments.

 Key Responsibilities and Achievements
 - Kubernetes and Cloud Infrastructure: